Templates · Budgeting

 1. 1

-Start by listing all your income sources and their expected amounts for the month.
+Start by listing all your income sources and what you expect to bring in this month.

 2. 2

-Enter your fixed expenses — these are bills that rarely change like rent, car payments, and subscriptions.
+Add your fixed expenses — the bills that barely change, like rent, car payments, and subscriptions.

 3. 3